jhunt/k8s-boshrelease/README.md

 Deployments
 -----------

+If you are looking for production-worthy deployment manifests that follow the same pattern as bosh-deployment and cf-deployment,. check out [k8s-deployment][k8s-d]!

 This repository comes with some sample manifests to illustrate how one might configure a k8s deployment in the wild.